War3Evo/FMX.Radio/Readme.md

 -- Note from War3Evo --

    Works for Delphi 10.2.2 Tokyo for Firemonkey Android!

+   There is a developmental branch that I'm currently working on a method that will allow the service to communicate back to the main form/app.
+Once I complete it, I'll move it to the master copy.

 -- End of Note from War3Evo --